jatin4114/blogrr/README.md

 # Blogrr - Modern Blogging Platform

-A full-stack blogging platform built with FastAPI backend and vanilla JavaScript frontend.
+A full-stack blogging platform built with FastAPI backend and Html css and JavaScript frontend.
 Features a modern UI, real-time interactions, and secure authentication.

 ## Project Overview